 Some time back I received a lovely gift box from Lindt, full of all sorts of goodies.
 I had already decided I wanted to do a course at their chocolate studio, and now I am determined I will be saving up to do one soon.
 The box contained macaroons– way better than the ones I made; chocolate brownies that were not nearly as good as mine, and some truffles.

-After Dave devoured the contents I went and bought some of the Lindt Excellence: A Touch of Sea Salt and it sat in the cupboard waiting for me to do something with it.
+After Dave devoured the contents I went and bought some of the Lindt Excellence: A Touch of Sea Salt, and it sat in the cupboard waiting for me to do something with it.
 I decided to make a chocolate mousse, but that failed and so I made truffles.
 This is not the same recipe as appears in Lavender & Lime as the chocolate is softer to work with and so easier to pipe than hand mould.
+I actually like making truffles, whether piped or not, as they offer such a great bite of sweetness.
+And I can restrict myself to one chocolate per night.
+This is my daily treat and it is a great one to indulge in.

 - cocoa powder for dusting